-FiLMiC LogV2 increases the dynamic range of the iPhone XS, iPhone XS Max and iPhone XR up to 12 stops in ideal conditions.
+FiLMiC LogV2 increases the dynamic range of the iPhone XS and iPhone 11 series cameras up to 12 stops in ideal conditions.
 Here’s how it works.

 Early iPhone XS Max Tests

 In September 2018 I had the opportunity to test the iPhone XS Max with the FiLMiC Pro team in Barcelona.
-We used the latest build of FiLMiC Pro at the time, which wasn’t optimized for Apple’s new hardware.
+We used the latest build of FiLMiC Pro at the time, which wasn’t yet optimized for Apple’s new hardware.
 It was an interesting experience to say the least.
-A lot has changed in the new devices.
-It was clear then, that the FiLMiC team had a lot of work ahead of them.
+A lot had changed in the XS generation iPhones.
+It became immediately clear that the FiLMiC team had a lot of work ahead of them.

 I shot an impromptu and unplanned video a day or two after the iPhone XS Max dropped into Apple stores.
-While it showed a hint of the potential in Apple’s new hardware and image processing, the grade was a disaster.
-Apple’s new dynamic tone mapping was constantly fighting with the app’s own image processing.
-This resulted in very inconsistent shots.
+While it showed a hint of the potential in Apple’s new hardware and image processing, it was difficult to color correct and grade.
+Apple’s new dynamic tone mapping was fighting with the app’s own image processing, resulting in very inconsistent shots.

 Apple’s new image processing seemed like Voodoo at the time, but things have become much clearer in the months since.